bilqisodunola/bilqisodunola/README.md

 - 👋 Hi, I’m @Bilqis Apole
 - 👀 I’m interested in Data Analytics
-- 🌱 I’m currently learning Data Analytics using Microsoft Excel, PowerBI, and SQL.
+- 🌱 Currently, I am on a journey to learn Data Analysis using Microsoft Excel, PowerBI, SQL and SPSS.
-- 💞️ I’m looking to collaborate with other Data Enthusiast on here or other platforms for me to learn more and grow...
+- 💞️ I’m looking to collaborate with other Data enthusiasts on here or other platforms for me to learn more and grow...
 - 📫 How to reach me @BilqisApole on all social media platforms ...

 <!---